-14.04.024 Construction Site Fencing.
+14.04.24 - Construction Site Fencing.

-Whenever a building permit is issued to construct, add to or alter a building or site, the building official may require temporary perimeter fencing to be installed and to be maintained in good condition
+Whenever a building permit is issued to construct, add or alter to a building or site, the installation of perimeter temporary fencing shall be required.

-The installation of temporary fencing shall be required for the following projects
+The installation of temporary fencing shall be required for the following projects:

-- 1 Projects involve grading, trenching or excavation activities, - 2 The construction area is visible from the public right-of-way with the exception of roof replacement, window change-outs with no framing work - 3 There is outside storage of building materials, equipment, construction materials or equipment stored at the front of the property - 4 The property is vacant during the duration of the construction - As determined by the Building Official The Building Official shall require the site to be temporarily fenced and screened on all sides for the duration of the construction project.
+- 1. Projects involve grading, trenching or excavation activities, - The construction area is visible from the public right-of-way with the exception of roof replacement, window change-outs with no framing work. - There is outside storage of building materials, equipment, construction materials or equipment stored at the front of the property. - 4.
+The property is vacant during the duration of the construction. - 5.
+As determined by the Building Official

+The Building Official shall require the site to be temporarily fenced and screened on all sides for the duration of the construction project.
 The height of the fence shall be seventy-two inches (72) high with gates to access the site.
 The screening material shall be tightly secured to the fencing, free of holes and without advertising.
 The perimeter fencing may be removed when there are no remaining exterior construction activities visible from the public right-of-way and there is no longer visible outside storage of building materials, equipment or fixtures or as determined by the Building Official.
 An address sign shall be installed and be visible from public right of way at all perimeter points to include the street name and number of the site using minimum six-inch high letters and numbers, and shall be posted at the top of the perimeter fence or at least five feet from the ground.
-A "No Trespassing" sign, conforming to the requirements of California Penal Code, Section 602, shall be installed at all perimeter access points, posted at the top of the perimeter fence or at least five feet from the ground.
+A "No Trespassing" sign, conforming to the requirements of California Penal Code, Section 602, shall be installed at all perimeter access points, posted at the top of the perimeter form the ground.